popaperk/VERBAI/README.md

 # VERBAI
-Verbai is an application, still in beta and developed for a school internship project, its purpose would be to help the user create minutes automatically."
+Verbai is an application, still in beta and developed for a school internship project, its purpose would be to help the user create verbals automatically."